Ready for an adventure? Check out this Seoul travel guide for the best things to do in Seoul, South Korea, and start planning your trip!

 At Trickeye Museum, there are six areas with six attractive themes in many aspects such as fairy, love, wildlife theme, and adventure.

 Using three spaces combining walls, ceilings, and the floor creates works of art capable of deceiving the eyes – the birthplace of many beautiful and impressive photos.

 See the view from N Seoul Tower

 Address: 105 Namsangongwon-gil, Yongsan 2 (i) ga-dong, Yongsan-gu, Seoul, South Korea

-Located on Namsan Mountain, N Seoul Tower is the second-highest point in Seoul with a height of 236 meters.
-The tower offers breathtaking panoramic views of Seoul, especially at night when the city is light up.
+Located on Namsan Mountain, N Seoul Tower is the second-highest point in Seoul, with 236 meters.
+The tower offers breathtaking panoramic views of Seoul, especially at night when the city light up.

 The tower is also a location where many couples leave a love lock to show their attachment and seal their romantic promises.